al-wen/maze_generator/README.md

 <img width="450" height="450" alt="image" src="https://github.com/user-attachments/assets/8a74f19a-7f07-4331-a519-bf0c41f47b91" />
 <img width="450" height="450" alt="image" src="https://github.com/user-attachments/assets/8aeb1151-cd2f-4646-85b5-a564b8331a98" />

+## Feedback and Suggestions

+Current feedback from multiple sources suggest to add a way to have different shaped mazes or cells in the maze.
+There are also suggestions to add a direct way to copy or export the maze.

 ## Limitations

 The tool currently does not work too well if rooms are share the same name.
+The tool currently only makes rectangular mazes.